techfromsage/tripod-php/docs/config.md

 View specifications
 ---------------

 View specifications define the shape of the materialised views that Mongo manages.
 For a full explanation of views, [read the primer](primers/views.md).
+In short, they mimic the functionality of `DESCRIBE` or `CONSTRUCT`-style SPARQL queries.

 The convention for view spec identifiers is to prefix them with `v_`.